Blog post graphic for free piano scams and avoiding the baby grand giveaway.

 While we covered an email scam going around now, there are similar schemes pulled on Craigslist and Facebook Marketplace that you should also be cautious of.

 Avoid falling for any of them and please remember to follow the tips we shared above.
-And don’t hesitate to reach out if you’d ever like a second opinion — we’re always happy to help, and we’ll never try to pressure you into buying from us either!
+And don’t hesitate to reach out if you’d ever like a second opinion!
+We’ve thrilled by how many people have told us this article stopped them from being scammed.
+We’re always happy to help, and we’ll never try to pressure you into buying from us either!

 That said, we do encourage anyone piano shopping to consider working with an established piano dealer.
 By shopping at a store, you get to make an informed and confident decision, you’re guaranteed a high-quality instrument you’ll love, and you avoid all chances of falling for a free piano scam.